boyang-li/Algorithms/README.md

 ## Algorithms

 ### Welcome!
 This is a place where I keep my solutions & notes for data structures & algorithm problems.
-I use Python for the purpose of
-simplicity, but I will also implement solutions in various programming languages if I wanted to practice a certain language or optimize for execution times.
+I use Python for the purpose of simplicity, and I  also implement solutions in various programming languages if I wanted to practice a certain language or optimize for execution times.

 > Most problems in this repo are collected from online resources such as LeetCode, and this repo is created for learning purposes.